Your Rights

 Right to a Carers Assessment

 A Carers Assessment is for anyone over 18 years old who is looking after another adult (over 18 years) who is disabled, ill or elderly.
-It is a chance to discuss your needs and can help get you some extra support with your caring role to make life easier for you.
+It is a chance to talk about your needs and whether some extra support with your caring role to make life easier for you.
 You have a right to a Carers Assessment if you provide unpaid support to someone who wouldn’t manage without that help.

 Right to a Parent Carer Needs Assessment